kohrrelation/kohrrelation.github.io/_pages/talks.md

 News
 ------
 ### 2024
-- Jan 2023: New paper on "Using spatial extreme-value theory with machine learning to model and understand spatially compounding extremes" on [ArXiv](https://arxiv.org/abs/2401.12195)
+- Jan 2024: New paper submitted in Dec'2023 on "Using spatial extreme-value theory with machine learning to model and understand spatially compounding extremes", now on [ArXiv](https://arxiv.org/abs/2401.12195)
-- Jan 2023: Particpation in the U.S. Government Accountability Office expert meeting on "AI in Natural Hazard Modeling: Severe Storms, Hurricanes, Floods, and Wildfires (GAO-24-106213)".
+- Jan 2024: Particpation in the U.S. Government Accountability Office expert meeting on "AI in Natural Hazard Modeling: Severe Storms, Hurricanes, Floods, and Wildfires (GAO-24-106213)".
 Report publicly available [here](https://www.gao.gov/products/gao-24-106213)

 ### 2023
 - Dec 2023: New paper on "Extreme-value modelling of migratory bird arrival dates: Insights from citizen science data" on [ArXiv](https://arxiv.org/abs/2312.01870)